 Of course, the Razer Core X may be overkill for some gamers.
 If you’re just looking for a small eGPU enclosure, then the Sonnet Breakaway or the Akitio Node may be a better option for you.
 These enclosures work with Mac and Windows laptops, they support pass-through charging, and they work with most full-sized graphics cards.
 (Again, be sure to double-check compatibility before buying anything.)

-Razer Core X Aluminum External GPU Enclosure (eGPU): Compatible w/ Windows & Mac Thunderbolt 3 Laptops - NVIDIA /AMD PCIe Support - 650W PSU
+Razer Core X Aluminum External GPU Enclosure (eGPU): Compatible with Windows & Mac Thunderbolt 3 Laptops - NVIDIA /AMD PCIe Support - 650W PSU

 The affordable Razer Core X can hold three full-sized graphics cards and works with Thunderbolt 3 MacBooks and Windows laptops.